neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> print "at t =", get_peak_start(True), "ms"
     at t = 10 ms

-The peak, baseline and latency values will not be updated until you either select a new trace, press **Enter** in the main window or call ``measure()`` from the Python shell.
+The peak, baseline and latency values will not be updated until you either select a new trace, press **Enter** in the main window or call :func:`stf.measure()` from the Python shell.

 Trace selection and navigation
 ------------------------------

-**select_trace(trace = -1)**
+* **select_trace(trace = -1)**

-You can select any trace within a file by passing its zero-based index to ``select-trace``.
+You can select any trace within a file by passing its zero-based index to :func:`stf.select_trace()`.
 The function will return ``False`` if there was an error.
 The default value of -1 will select the currently displayed trace as if you had pressed **S**.
 If you wanted to select every fifth trace, starting with an index of 0 and ending with an index of 9 (corresponding to numbers 1 to 10 in the drop-down box), you could do:

 ::